tethysplatform/tethys/docs/tethys_sdk/gizmos.rst

 **gizmo_dependencies**
 ----------------------

-Inserts of the CSS and JavaScript dependencies at the location of the tag for all gizmos loaded in the template with the **gizmo** tag.
+Inserts of the CSS and JavaScript dependencies at the location of the tag for all gizmos loaded in the template with the ``gizmo`` tag.
 This tag must appear after all occurrences of the ``gizmo`` tag.
-In Tethys Apps, these depenencies are imported for you, so this tag is not required.
+In Tethys Apps, these dependencies are imported for you, so this tag is not required.
 For external Django projects that use the tethys_gizmos Django app, this tag is required.

 *Parameters*: